-BrainTool is the best Bookmarker and Topic Manager for your online life.
+BrainTool is the best Bookmark and Tabs Manager for your online life.

-Organize all your bookmarks, file resources and notes into a personal online Topic hierarchy and control it via the BrainTool Topic Manager.
+Organize all your bookmarks, web resources and notes into a personal online Topic hierarchy and control it via the BrainTool Topic Manager.
 Open and close individual browser tabs, windows and tab groups with a single click and navigate using powerful keyboard commands.
 Capture a link, add a note and assign a Topic while in context on a web page, all with a couple of keystrokes.
 Allocate each of your Topics to its own window or tab group for a focused workspace.

-Tame your browser, focus your attention and never be afraid to delete a tab again!
+Tame your browser tabs, focus your attention and never be afraid to delete a tab again!

 Your braintool data is private, it's your personal information space that the BrainTool application reads from a plain text file completely under your control.
 It's written in the popular Org-Mode format and so fits within any larger text-based workflow.
 Back it up, copy it, share it - it's just a text file that you own.